NearEngin/DOTA-Doodle-Over-The-Air/README.md

 ### 3. Upload the TX firmware

-Open the `TX` folder in PlatformIO and upload the firmware to the transmitter ESP32.
+Open the `tx` folder in PlatformIO and upload the firmware to the transmitter ESP32.

 The TX is connected to the PC through USB.